Stochastic Gradient Descent and Anomaly of Variance-flatness Relation in Artificial Neural Networks: Statistical and Scaling Properties of SGD

+In the current context, $\vec{S}$, $\vec{A}$ can be obtained via Eq.~(\ref{Force_matrix}) whereas $\vec{Q}$ can be obtained from Eq.~(\ref{F_D_U}) once $\vec{F}$ is known.
+The presence of $\vec{Q}$ is an indication that $\vec{D}$ and $\vec{F}$, as in the case of anisotropic $\vec{D}$, do not commute.
+The magnitude of $\vec{Q}$ may appear insignificant when compared to $\vec{F}$.
+But the correct comparison should be drawn between $\vec{F}$ and $\vec{D}$ as they are the odd and even parts of one matrix in Eq.~(\ref{Force_matrix}).
+After we-scaling the state variables so that $\vec{D}$ is transformed into the isotropic identity matrix $\vec{I}$, $\vec{Q}$ is enhanced by several order-of-magnitude.
+A large $\vec{Q}$ will lead to small $\vec{S}$.
+Hence there will be abundance of vortices to emerge.
+More details concerning $\vec{Q}$ are presented in the SI \cite{supplementary}.

-The above characteristic may be useful for a trial solution of the catastrophic weight-forgetting difficulty.
-The latter refers to the problem when a neural network learns a new task under the premise that it has already learned an old one, the system often performs poorly on the first task afterwards.
-This can be due to heavy shifting of weight parameters so that the old settings are forgotten \cite{robins1995Catastrophic}.
-It is possible that vortices identified above can be used to pin-down the shifting and multiple tasks can be assigned to different vortices.
-These ideas may be beneficial to future algorithm development.
+The characteristic may be useful for a solution on the well-known catastrophic weight-forgetting difficulty.
+The latter refers to the problem that when a neural network learns a new task under the premise that it has already learned an old one, it often performs poorly on the first task afterwards.
+This can be understood as due to heavy shifting of neural weights in learning the new task such that the old settings are forgotten \cite{robins1995Catastrophic}.
+The structural vortices identified above may be used to confine the drifting of weights in a more lenient way than a brute-force pin-down of them to around the first task.
+Namely, the weights are allowed to circulate in the weight space instead.
+Multiple tasks can be associated to vortices from different hidden layers.
+Any success will be an indication that our approach may indeed be adopted in ANNs to benefit future development.